ahulsekemp/hulsekemp-site/_pages/people.md

 _MS - Clemson University; BS - Michigan State University_

-Grant is a Bioinformatics Ph.D. studentin the Hulse-Kemp Lab from Florence, South Carolina.
+Grant is a Bioinformatics Ph.D. student in the Hulse-Kemp Lab from Florence, South Carolina.
 His research interests are improving the usability of existing genomic resources and making accessible genome-based tools for upland cotton breeders.
 He hopes to combine his experience in field-based plant breeding, laboratory research, computational analysis, and genetics to assist breeders in their quest to discover better cotton through conventional breeding with a modern twist.
 In his free time, Grant likes to enjoy live music and experiment with food.
 Grant is currently supported by a Cotton Incorporated Fellowship.